Citing Your Sources

 Once you create your own personal EndNote account, you can access your database of citations from any computer, anywhere with an Internet connection.
 You can easily import citations from dozens of different library databases.
 Your citations can then be exported directly into your paper in dozens of different citation styles.

-Zotero is a browser addon or standalone program that collects, manages, and cites research sources.
-It's easy to use and open source (free!).
+This open source program that collects, manages, and cites research sources.
 Zotero allows you to attach PDFs, notes and images to your citations, organize them into collections for different projects, and create bibliographies.

-Class+ Writing Support offers tutoring and instructional materials to help you with paper composition and documentation.
+Student Success Writing Support offers tutoring to help you with paper composition and documentation.
 You can even submit a draft online for comments.

 The Graduate School has and online guide for preparing theses and dissertations.
 In addition, you may want to check with your academic department to determine what citation format (APA, MLA, Chicago, CBE. etc.) they recommend.